marxin/texi2rst-generated/sphinx/cpp/header-files/include-operation.rst

 already generated, followed by the output resulting from the included file, followed by the output that comes from the text after the :samp:`#include` directive.
-For example, if you have a header file header.h as follows,
+For example, if you have a header file :samp:`header.h` as follows,

 .. code-block:: c++

   char *test (void);

-and a main program called program.c that uses the header file, like this,
+and a main program called :samp:`program.c` that uses the header file, like this,

 .. code-block:: c++